arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 </p>

-Implementing `<*>` is not hard.
+Implementing `<*>` is not hard at all.
 You just have to be driven by the type signature.
 Let's start with the simplest case of 1-parameter functions. `ap` / `<*>` is that operator that given a 1-parameter function wrapped in a Parser: